Vivekmohole/devops-masterclass-docker/Module-09_Ansible/04-Ansible_Getting_started/05-Hands-on-Labs.md

 ## 05. Demonstrate the use of Ansible Variables

 ## 06. Create a playbook to create a user account on a remote linux machine

+## 07: Create a playbook to configure a webserver (remote) with below specs:

+- Install httpd
+- Start the httpd service
+- Enable the httpd service
+- Copy the index.html from ansible controller to remote machine (/var/www/html/index.html)
+- Restart the httpd service